syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 * `Resource` : Gets the resource of an appointment under which the appointment is located.

-## Visible/Collapse the built-in editors in appointment editor window
+## Visible/Collapse the built-in editors in appointment editor dialog

-You can programmatically visible or collapse the editors by setting the `AppointmentEditorOptions` property in `SchedulerAppointmentEditorWindow`.
-By default, the value of `AppointmentEditorOptions` is set to `AppointmentEditorOptions.All` in the `SchedulerAppointmentEditorWindow` that displays all the appointment editors.
+You can programmatically visible or collapse the editors by setting the `AppointmentEditorOptions` property in `SchedulerAppointmentEditorView`.
+By default, the value of `AppointmentEditorOptions` is set to `AppointmentEditorOptions.All` in the `SchedulerAppointmentEditorView` that displays all the appointment editors.
 The following code shows how to collapse the `Recurrence` editor by handling the `AppointmentEditorOpening` event.

 {% tabs %}
 {% highlight c# %}